 This graduate level programme unravels urban cycling from a critical and interdisciplinary perspective.
 We draw on historical and current events and thinking and engage with top Dutch and international experts and leaders.
-Students learn a host of essential skills that support meaningful understanding, developing and fostering of cycling cities.
+Students learn a variety of essential skills that support meaningful understanding, developing and fostering of cycling cities.